 It is also important to consider the radial profiles of the mean and r.m.s. axial and radial velocities at a distance of 3 mm above the bottom nozzle exit plane (i.e., $z = -z_e + 3$ mm) to differentiate between the two cases.
 Figure 6 shows these profiles for the two cases and their comparison to the experimental data.
-As is evident from this figure, there is a small difference in the radial profiles of the mean quantities, but as expected, we see major differences in the prediction of the r.m.s. quantities for the two cases.
+As is evident from this figure, there is a small difference in the radial profiles of the mean quantities, which could be due to the difference in the flow development in the region between the two nozzle exits (refer to Fig. 7).
+But as expected, we see major differences in the prediction of the r.m.s. quantities for the two cases.
 In general, Case II performs better than Case I as the predicted profiles for the r.m.s. quantities are closer to the experimental data.
+It is emphasized that the flow at a larger radius is very sensitive to: (i) the boundary conditions on the annular surface of the domain; (ii) entrainment; and (iii) coflow.
+It should also be stressed that this region is fairly removed from the region of interest.

-The experimental data at $z = -z_e + 3$ mm are key in determining the velocity inflow boundary conditions at the bottom nozzle exit plane (i.e., $z = -z_e$ ), which highlights the importance of the availability of experimental data close to the nozzle exits for a better prediction of the TCF flow and flame using the velocity inflow methodology described in this paper.
+The experimental data at $z = -z_e + 3$ mm are key in determining the velocity inflow boundary conditions at the bottom nozzle exit plane (i.e., $z = -z_e$), which highlights the importance of the availability of experimental data close to the nozzle exits for a better prediction of the TCF flow and flame using the velocity inflow methodology described in this paper.